edgio-docs/edgio-docs/src/pages/guides/integrations/shopify_hydrogen.md

 <Callout type="info">

-  If you are using {{ PRODUCT }} version 5, then the deployed version of your application will run on Node.js version 14.19.0.
+  If you are using {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 5, then the deployed version of your application will run on Node.js version 14.19.0.
 Building your application using a higher version of Node.js than the deployed version may cause unexpected behavior.
-We strongly recommend [upgrading to {{ PRODUCT }} version 6](/guides/upgrading/v6_migration) which supports Node.js version 16.18.0.
+We strongly recommend [upgrading to {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6](/guides/upgrading/v6_migration) which supports Node.js version 16.18.0.

 </Callout>